KathyReid/pivotsummit-2016/transcript.md

 These are job clusters that require a high level of interaction - think about roles in retail, in sales, entertainment and hospitality - our 'people people'.

-While some roles in this category such as service roles are likely to be destroyed by automation, there's going to be a higher need for instance for specialised sales staff for advanced technical products and services, who can understand and empathise with the clients' needs, build rapport, and then develop a matching solution.
+While some roles in this category such as service roles are likely to be destroyed by automation - for instance the McDonald's touch screen, there's going to be a higher need for instance for specialised sales staff for advanced technical products and services, who can understand and empathise with the clients' needs, build rapport, and then develop a matching solution.

+SLIDE: Virtual reality performer

+Some of the new types of roles that might created here include:
+* Virtual reality host

 In fact, research from multiple areas - the World Economic Forum, KPMG, is showing that social skills and the ability to *empathise* is one of the key skills required for jobs of the future - and if you're a *Generator* then it's going to be essential.